Kajabi/sage-lib/README.md

 If this is your first time using `yarn bridge` you will be prompted to provide your path to your local Kajabi Products repository.
 This path can be absolute (`~/home/me/code/kajabi-products`) or relative (`../kajabi-products`).
 The value you enter will be inserted into your local `.env` file.
 If a `.env` file does not exist one will be created for you based on the `.env.dist` file in this repository.

->*Note: In the event you mistype your repository path, or it's location changes you can edit it's value in the `.env` file*
+>*Note: In the event you mistype your repository path or its location changes, you can edit its value in the `.env` file*

-When running the `bridge` you *must* have `yarn start` running in this repository in order for your changes to be actively compiled.
+When running the `bridge`, you *must* have `yarn start` running in this repository for your changes to be actively compiled.

-Within your Kajabi Products repository, run the project as you normally would and in tandem also run Kajabi-Products' `webpack-dev-server`.
-In order for Kajabi Products to watch changes within your local Sage repo `webpack-dev-server` needs to be running.
+Within your Kajabi Products repository, run the project as you usually would and in tandem also run Kajabi-Products' `webpack-dev-server`.
+For Kajabi Products to watch changes within your local Sage repo `webpack-dev-server` needs to be running.

 ```bash
 $ heroku local